JustAnotherArchivist/snscrape/README.md

 * VKontakte: user profiles
 * Weibo (Sina Weibo): user profiles

+**Please note that some features listed here may only be available in the current development version of snscrape.**

 ## Requirements
 snscrape requires Python 3.8 or higher.
 The Python package dependencies are installed automatically when you install snscrape.